romainguy/kotlin-explorer/README.md

   panels.
 This feature may require R8 optimizations to be turned off to work properly.
 - *View > Presentation Mode*: increase the font size to make the content more visible when projected.
+- *Build > Build on Startup*: to automatically launch a compilation when launching the app.
 - Clicking a jump instruction will show an arrow to the jump destination.

 # Running Kotlin Explorer